jn89b/rst_ME400/tutorial_1/tutorial_1.md

 echo "deb [signed-by=/usr/share/keyrings/mono-official-archive-keyring.gpg] https://download.mono-project.com/repo/ubuntu stable-focal main" | sudo tee /etc/apt/sources.list.d/mono-official-stable.list
 sudo apt update
 ```
-If you have windows please follow this link attached https://ardupilot.org/planner/docs/mission-planner-installation.html and follow the **Linux** instructions. **If you did the following terminal commands, you have already did done the install the latest version of MONO skip to the next step**
+If you have Windows please follow this link attached https://ardupilot.org/planner/docs/mission-planner-installation.html and follow the **Linux** instructions. **If you did the following terminal commands posted above, you have already done the install the latest version of MONO so skip to the next step**

-### Run Ardupilot Gazebo and Mission Planner
+### Activity II.2
-With Ardupilot, Gazebo, and Mission Planner all installed let's run all three and have them connect to each other.
+Extend your procedures to include the commands to run Ardupilot.
+With Ardupilot, Gazebo, and Mission Planner run all three and have them connect to each other.
+Take a screenshot image of all three running.

-## 1.3 Ardupilot Flight Controller
+## 3 Ardupilot Flight Controller
 Ardupilot is an open-source software platform that enables the autonomous control of various unmanned vehicles, including drones, airplanes, helicopters, ground vehicles, boats, and submarines.
 Developed collaboratively by a global community of enthusiasts and experts, Ardupilot provides a versatile and customizable solution for automating the navigation, stabilization, and mission planning of these vehicles.
 Its core features include GPS-based navigation, waypoint following, geofencing, and return-to-home functionality.
 Ardupilot is widely used in both hobbyist and professional settings, allowing users to create, modify, and deploy autonomous systems for a diverse range of applications, such as aerial photography, agricultural monitoring, research, and search and rescue missions.
 Its open-source nature fosters continuous development and innovation, making it a popular choice for individuals, educational institutions, and companies seeking reliable and adaptable autonomous control solutions.

 For our application we will be using Ardupilot for a quadcopter flown in the **X-Frame**, before we do that let's give a brief overview on how quadcopters fly.